OFDataCommittee/OFMLHackathon/README.md

 ## Next hackathon

-- **Nov 08-10, 2023**

-A detailed schedule will be provided at the beginning of the hackathon.
+A detailed schedule will be provided.
 Note that you should reserve **three full days** for the hackathon.

 ## How can I participate?